Measuring Distance between Reeb Graphs: Introduction

 \section{Introduction}

 One of the prevailing ideas in geometric and topological data analysis is to provide descriptors that encode useful information about hidden objects from observed data.
-The Reeb graph is one such descriptor for a given function.
-Specifically, given a continuous scalar function $f: X \rightarrow \reals$ defined on a domain $X$, the levelset of $f$ at value $a$ is the set $f^{-1}(a) = \{ x \in X \mid f(x) = a \}$.
+The Reeb graph is one such descriptor.
+Specifically, given a continuous function $f: X \rightarrow \reals$ defined on a domain $X$, the level set of $f$ at value $a$ is the set $f^{-1}(a) = \{ x \in X \mid f(x) = a \}$.
 As the scalar value $a$ increases, connected components appear, disappear, split and merge in the level set, and the Reeb graph of $f$ tracks such changes.
 It provides a simple yet meaningful abstraction of the input domain.
-The Reeb graph was first termed and used for shape understanding by Shinagawa \etal{} \cite{SK91}.
-Since then, it has been used in a variety of applications in fields such as graphics and scientific visualization \cite{ABS03,BF00,HA03,HSKK01,KS00,PSF04,SLK08,SK91,Tie08,TS05,WHDS04,ZMT05}; also see \cite{BGSF08} for a survey.
+The concept behind the Reeb graph was first introduced by G.~Reeb in \cite{Reeb46} for Morse functions on manifolds; the term \emph{Reeb graph} was coined by R.~Thom.
+The first use of Reeb graphs for visualization applications can be found in work on shape understanding by Shinagawa \etal{} \cite{SK91}.
+Since then, it has been used in a variety of applications in graphics and visualization, e.g, \cite{HA03,HSKK01,NBPF11,SK91,Tie08,WHDS04}; also see \cite{BGSF08} for a survey.

 The Reeb graph can be computed efficiently in $O(m\log m)$ time for a piecewise-linear function defined on an arbitrary simplicial complex domain with $m$ vertices, edges and triangles \cite{Salman12} (a randomized algorithm was given in \cite{HWW10}).
 This is in contrast to, for example, the $O(m^3)$ time (or matrix multiplication time) needed to compute even just the first-dimensional homology information for the same simplicial complex.
-Being a graph structure, it is also simple to represent and manipulate.
-These properties make the Reeb graph also appealing for analyzing high-dimensional points data.
-For example, a variant of the Reeb graph is proposed in \cite{SMC07} for analyzing high dimensional data, and in \cite{GSBW11}, the Reeb graph is used to recover a hidden geometric graph from its point samples.
-Very recently in \cite{CS13}, it is shown that a certain Reeb graph can reconstruct a metric graph with respect to the Gromov-Hausdorff distance.
+The Reeb graph of a scalar field on a manifold can also be approximated from a point sample efficiently and with theoretical guarantees \cite{DW13}.
+It encodes meaningful information on the input scalar field, in particular the so-called one-dimensional \emph{vertical homology group} \cite{DW13}.
+Being a graph structure, the Reeb graph is simple to represent and manipulate.
+These properties make the Reeb graph appealing for analyzing high-dimensional point data.
+For example, a generalization of the Reeb graph is proposed in \cite{SMC07} for analyzing high dimensional data, and in \cite{GSBW11}, the Reeb graph is used to recover a hidden geometric graph from its point samples.
+Very recently in \cite{CS14}, it is shown that a certain Reeb graph can reconstruct a metric graph with respect to the Gromov-Hausdorff distance.